Price of Football 2017: Championship matchday ticket costs down

 The cheapest pie is available at Burton Albion for £2.80, while the most expensive costs £4.50 at Fulham.

-The average cost of a cup of tea is more in the Championship than in the Premier League - by 3p!

-The cheapest cup of tea is served at Burton Albion at £1.50, while the dearest can be found at QPR for £3.20.
+The cheapest cup of tea is served at Burton Albion at £1.50, while the dearest can be found at Bristol City and Sheffield Wednesday for £2.50.

 When it comes to the full day out - including the cheapest adult matchday ticket, a pie, cup of tea and a programme - you can get all that at Hull City for £20.40.